rapid7/metasploit-framework/documentation/modules/auxiliary/scanner/http/nagios_xi_scanner.md

 ## Vulnerable Application

-The module detects the version of Nagios XI applications and suggests matching exploit modules based on the version number.
+The module detects the version of Nagios XI running on a target and suggests matching exploit modules based on the version number.

 The module takes advantage of the `Msf::Exploit::Remote::HTTP::NagiosXi` mixin in order to authenticate to the target and obtain the version number, which is only revealed to authenticated users.

 When used to target a specific host, the module requires valid credentials for a Nagios XI account.
 These can be provided via `USERNAME` and `PASSWORD` options.

 Alternatively, it is possible to provide a specific Nagios XI version number via the `VERSION` option.
 In that case, the module simply suggests matching exploit modules and does not probe the target(s).

-The module currently supports the following exploit modules:
+The module is able to recommend the following modules based on the target's Nagios XI version:
 - exploit/linux/http/nagios_xi_plugins_check_plugin_authenticated_rce (CVE-2019-15949)
 - exploit/linux/http/nagios_xi_plugins_filename_authenticated_rce (CVE-2020-35578)
 - exploit/linux/http/nagios_xi_mibs_authenticated_rce (CVE-2020-5791)